brian-smith-github/mel80_64_int_top5/README.md

 2 bits for the window function and 2 bits for the FFT twiddles seem acceptable, paving the way for potential 8-bit feature extraction!
-- Conversion to cepstrum data via DCT is a bad idea - more recent research bears this out, Whisper forgoes DCT and works on high-dimensional raw low-mel bin data (80 mel bins), which is computationally more intense but acceptable with modern hardware.
+- Conversion to cepstrum data via DCT is a bad idea - more recent research bears this out, Whisper forgoes DCT and works on high-dimensional raw log-mel bin data (80 mel bins), which is computationally more intense but acceptable with modern hardware.
 - Mel-bins are _not_ needed as a process step.
 When the number of FFT output bins is relatively near the number of expected mel output bins, it doesn't make much sense to do a conversion really.